 - Violent behavior

 Many methamphetamine abusers try to cope with tweaking by abusing alcohol or other drugs.
-This can make recovering from the effects of meth even harder, which can fuel more meth use.
+This can make recovering from the effects of meth even harder, fueling more meth use.

 After a meth binge, you’ll inevitably crash.
-It’s what it sounds like.
-You sleep for a long time.
-All your energy is depleted and you can’t do much of anything.
-You feel like you can barely move.
+All your energy is depleted, and you can’t do much of anything.
 This can continue for about three days.
-Each time you binge and crash, your “normal state” gets worse.
+Each time you binge and crash, your “normal state” worsens.
 Taking crystal meth over and over can cause the brain to rewire.
 It stops being able to produce regular amounts of dopamine on its own.
 It also thinks it needs excessive amounts of dopamine to function.
 When crystal meth abusers get used to having meth in their systems, they no longer feel as “high” as they used to when they take any amount of methamphetamine.
-In order to get the desired high, they keep increasing their meth intake.
-In time, this cycle repeats itself.
-It’s the ongoing spiral of rising tolerance and increasing intake that leads to meth addiction.
-People with meth addiction, usually have meth withdrawal symptoms when they go without the drug for a while.
-This can include:

 - Bipolar disorder